zzzprojects/learn-orm/tutorials/ef-core-providers/sqlite/generated-values.md

 # Generated Values

-A generated property is a property whose value is generated (either by EF or the database) when the entity is added and/or updated.
-Three value generation patterns can be used for properties.
+A generated property is a property whose value is generated either by EF or the database when the entity is added and/or updated.
+There are three kinds of value generation patterns that you can use for properties.

  - No value generation
  - The value generated on add
  - The value generated on add or update

-## No value generation
+## No Value Generation

 No value generation means that you will always supply a valid value to be saved to the database.
 This valid value must be assigned to new entities before they are added to the context.

 Disabling value generation on a property is typically necessary if a convention configures it for value generation.
-For example, if you have a primary key of type int, it will be implicitly set configured as the value generated on add.
+For example, if you have a primary key of type `int`, it will be implicitly set configured as the value generated on add.

 ### Data Annotations